brandonroberts/angular-router-loader/README.md

 ];
 ```

+**NOTE**: When specifying a relative path to lazy loaded module, one of the following two conditions *must* hold:

+* The routes are defined in the same module file where it is imported with `RouterModule.forRoot` or `RouterModule.forChild`
+* The routes are defined in a separate routing file, and that routing file is a sibling of module file.

 ## Synchronous Loading

 For synchronous module loading, add the `sync=true` as a query string value to your `loadChildren` string.
 The module will be included in your bundle and not lazy-loaded.